(Im-)Practical Guide to Avoid the Economic Crisis

 4. Energy Independence.
 The United States wants to control the oil in the Persian Gulf, Russia is exploring in the Arctic to control and exploit its subsoil reserves, and other producers are reducing world oil output in order to raise the oil price again (with all the parties involved, who thinks that the price will go on at US$ 40 a barrel).
 We either start using the bicycle more or our economy will suffer.
 To make matters worse, when the oil price rises again, oil derivatives will also become more expensive, along with the electricity, gas, etc. To reduce our energy dependency makes us more free: Install solar panels at home, and use public transportation, or the bicycle to move around.
 Reduce your oil dependency.

 5. Mass Misinformation.
 If you want to sleep, stop watching TV.
 In case you haven’t noticed, 90% of all network programs have only one objective, to keep the people in a passive state, worried about things or enticing consumerism.
-Furthermore, since most news come from the same source (corporate news outlets and press corporations that in the end belong in a few hands), in practice we know only what they want us to know.
-Stop swallowing 20 minutes of advertising for every 5 minutes of junk content and start reading, and if you really want to understand the influence of the mass media, read authors such as Noam Chomsky, Naomi Klein or David Icke, and you will see how you change the way you watch the news.
+Furthermore, since most news come from the same source (corporate news outlets and press corporations that in the end belong to a few hands), in practice we know only what they want us to know.
+Stop swallowing 20 minutes of advertising for every 5 minutes of junk content and start reading, and if you really want to understand the influence of the mass media, read authors such as Noam Chomsky, Naomi Klein or the like, and you will see how you change the way you watch the news.
 Fifth Step: Read more books and watch less TV, you will sleep better and more relaxed.

 In summary, this (im-)practical guide on how to avoid the crisis may resumed in a few words: financial and economic freedom, healthy nutrition, reducing energy dependence, to stop mass misinformation and the passive state, and become truly aware of reality.